 If external readings/operation of the controller is required, a display can be connected.
+If there is no display on the front, two external displays can be connected.
 For one display the max. cable length is 100 m.
+For two displays the sum of the two cable lengths must not exceed 100 m.